If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 General Differences

-• This prototype still uses button prompts and some text files intended for use on the Wii, such as the 1 and 2 button prompts and the text "Please do not touch the Power button or RESET."
+• The PartnerNET build still uses button prompts and some text files intended for use on the Wii, such as the 1 and 2 button prompts and the text "Please do not touch the Power button or RESET."
+Additionally, the title theme also resembles the WiiWare version, heavily implying it (and PlayStation 3) were ported from it.

 • Proper stage transitions haven't been implemented yet, so the only way to progress to the next Act is to use the menu.